Agricultural laborers - California

 The Julian Nava Collection documents Nava's wide personal and professional interests in education, Mexican American affairs, Latin American history and Chicano politics.
 The majority of the collection consists of conference papers, correspondence, court transcripts, fact sheets, minutes, newspaper clippings, press releases, reports, and rosters.
 The collection also contains appointment books, articles and pamphlets authored by Nava, bibliographies, materials from his Board of Education campaign, contractual agreements, magazines and newspapers, pamphlets, plaques, and royalty statements.
 The collection is divided into two main series: Personal Papers (1880-1980) and Ambassadorial Papers (1974-1989).

-Series II, Ambassadorial Papers, is divided into five sub-series.
-Correspondence (1974-1983) is divided into Correspondence Sent and Received, and includes letters from such figures as President Jimmy Carter, Alexander Haig, Governors of Mexico, and Presidents of U.S. Corporations, as well as correspondence with the American Consul in Tijuana, the American Embassy in Tokyo, and the League of United Latin American Citizens.
+Series II, Ambassadorial Papers, is divided into five subseries.
+Correspondence (1974-1983) is further divided into Correspondence Received (1974-1983) and Correspondence Sent (1943, 1959-1983), and includes letters from such figures as President Jimmy Carter, Alexander Haig, Governors of Mexico, and Presidents of U.S. Corporations, as well as correspondence with the American Consul in Tijuana, the American Embassy in Tokyo, and the League of United Latin American Citizens.
 Subject Files (1979-1984) includes annual reports, booklets, brochures, memos, organizational meeting agendas and minutes, newsletters, newspaper clippings, pamphlets, programs, and speeches.
 Personal Files (1979-1989) includes such documents as appointment announcements, a biography on Nava, congratulatory letters and family correspondence, daily calendar, letter notes, policy guidelines, presidential documents, and travel information and schedules.
 Patricia Nava is strictly related to Julian Nava's wife Patricia Nava.
-This sub-series mainly contains correspondence, invitations and schedules, and newspaper clippings.
+This subseries mainly contains correspondence, invitations and schedules, and newspaper clippings.
 The files are arranged in alphabetical order.
 Non-Manuscript Materials consists of one photo album, one oversize box of 2,385 photographs, one flat file folder, and one audio/visual box.